Lane Thomas Player Props: Nationals vs. Cardinals

 Lane Thomas At The Plate

-- Thomas leads Washington with 78 hits, batting .287 this season with 30 extra-base hits.

-- He ranks 25th in batting average, 71st in on base percentage, and 36th in slugging among the qualifying hitters in baseball.
+- He ranks 19th in batting average, 60th in on base percentage, and 28th in slugging among qualified hitters in baseball.

-- Thomas will look to extend his six-game hitting streak.
-He's batting .318 with two homers in his last games.
+- Thomas is batting .364 with two homers during his last games and is on a seven-game hitting streak.

-- Thomas has had an RBI in 24 games this year (34.8%), including nine multi-RBI outings (13.0%).
+- In 24 games this season (34.3%), Thomas has picked up an RBI, and in nine of those games (12.9%) he had more than one.
 He has also driven home three or more of his team's runs in two contests.

-- He has scored in 38 games this season, with multiple runs seven times.
+- In 39 of 70 games this year, he has scored, and eight of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.